LightYagami28/Media-Repository/Games/PC/Windows/Atari Driving/Adrenalin Extreme Shot/Specification.md

 - **Sound**: DirectX-compatible sound card
 - **CD-ROM**: Required for installation

+## Game Overview:
+**Adrenalin: Extreme Show** is a high-speed street racing game that blends racing with dynamic, exaggerated visuals.
+The game rewards players for skillful driving, such as executing perfect turns and drifts.
+Set in a variety of locations with vibrant backdrops, it features over-the-top action and bold character designs.
+Players can unlock new tracks and cars as they progress through the career mode, each with their own set of challenges.

+The game also features a unique focus on female drivers, which sets it apart from other racing titles of the time.
+The action is fast-paced, with a mix of single-player and multiplayer modes, allowing players to race against each other in LAN multiplayer mode.

-## Additional Information
+## Key Features:
-- **Release Year**: 2005
-- **Genre**: Racing / Action
-- **Developer**: Dagor Engineering
-- **Publisher**: 1C Company
-- **Platforms**: PC (Windows)
-- **Game Modes**: Single-player, LAN multiplayer
+- High-speed street racing with exaggerated, stylish visuals
+- Skill-based rewards system that encourages precision driving techniques like drifting
-- **Car Models**: 8 cars available, 15 tracks
+- 8 cars and 15 tracks to unlock and explore
-- **Graphics Engine**: Dagor Engine
-- **Game Features**: High-speed street racing with stylish, exaggerated characters and backgrounds.
-The game rewards players for skillful driving techniques such as drifting and perfect turns.
+- Single-player and LAN multiplayer modes
+- Developed using the **Dagor Engine**, which delivers vibrant and detailed environments
+- A fun mix of arcade racing and realistic physics

-## Disk 1 and Disk 2 File Information
+## Disk 1 and Disk 2 File Information:
 The following files are missing from the installation discs:
 - **Disk 1**: `data2.cab`
   - Download from [Telegram - Disk 1](https://t.me/MediaRepositoryLightYagami28/2)
 - **Disk 2**: `data3.cab`
   - Download from [Telegram - Disk 2](https://t.me/MediaRepositoryLightYagami28/3)

 **Note**: Please ensure that you download these files to complete the installation process.
-The files are required to run the game properly.
+These files are crucial for the game to run correctly.

 ---

 **Explanation**:
 The reason why the `data2.cab` and `data3.cab` files are not included in this repository is due to GitHub's file size limitations.
-GitHub restricts file uploads to a maximum size of 100 MB per file, and these particular files exceed that limit.
-As a result, they cannot be stored directly in the repository.
-To resolve this, the missing files are made available through the provided Telegram channels, which allows for their download and inclusion in the installation.
+GitHub restricts file uploads to a maximum size of 100 MB per file, and these specific files exceed that limit.
+Therefore, the missing files are made available via Telegram channels for convenient download and inclusion in your installation.

 ---

 ## Manual in PDF (Italian)
-You can also find the game manual in PDF format in the same directory, available exclusively in Italian.
-This manual provides additional instructions, tips, and details about the game, offering further insights into the gameplay and features.
+The official game manual is available in PDF format in the same directory, but it is currently available exclusively in **Italian**.
+It contains helpful instructions, gameplay tips, and additional details to assist you in mastering the game.

-Please note that the manual is only available in Italian at the moment.

 ---

-**Game Overview**:
-*Adrenalin: Extreme Show* is a street racing game that combines high-speed action with flashy visuals.
-Players engage in races where style and performance matter, unlocking new tracks and cars as they progress through the career mode.
-The game's unique focus on its female drivers and over-the-top racing action made it stand out in its time.
+## Additional Information:
+- **Game Modes**: Single-player, LAN multiplayer
+- **Graphics Engine**: Dagor Engine
+- **Car Models**: 8 cars, 15 tracks
+- **Sound**: Fully DirectX-compatible sound card required